TikTok signs deal to house US operations in new joint venture with Oracle, Silver Lake & MGX | Company Business News

-ByteDance's TikTok has signed a deal to place its US operations under a new joint venture, TikTok USDS Joint Venture LLC, CEO Shou Zi Chew said in a memo to employees, adding that agreements have been finalised with three managing investors — Oracle, Silver Lake and Abu Dhabi-based MGX, as reported by Axios.
+ByteDance's TikTok has signed a deal to place its US operations under a new joint venture, TikTok USDS Joint Venture LLC, CEO Shou Zi Chew said in a memo to employees on Thursday, adding that agreements have been finalised with three managing investors — Oracle, Silver Lake and Abu Dhabi-based MGX, as reported by Axios.

-The new entity, to be called TikTok USDS Joint Venture LLC, will formally take charge of TikTok’s US business following a deal scheduled to close on 22 January, according to an internal memo sent to employees by chief executive Shou Zi Chew.
+The new entity, to be called TikTok USDS Joint Venture LLC, will formally take charge of TikTok’s US business following a deal scheduled to close on 22 January, according to the internal memo.

-A further 30.1% of TikTok's shares will be held by affiliates of certain existing ByteDance investors, while TikTok’s China-based parent company, ByteDance, will retain a 19.9% stake.
+Another 30.1% of TikTok's shares will be held by affiliates of certain existing ByteDance investors, while TikTok’s China-based parent company, ByteDance, will retain a 19.9% stake, according to the memo.

-Chew noted that the new entity would be “majority owned by American investors, governed by a new seven-member majority-American board of directors, and subject to terms that protect Americans’ data and U.S. national security.”
+Chew said in his memo that the new entity would be “majority owned by American investors, governed by a new seven-member majority-American board of directors, and subject to terms that protect Americans’ data and U.S. national security.”

 The transaction addresses the requirements of US national security legislation upheld by the Supreme Court in January, which mandated that ByteDance divest TikTok’s US operations or face an effective ban.

 The agreement is widely seen as bringing closure to a prolonged political and legal saga that began in 2020, when Donald Trump first issued an executive order demanding the sale of TikTok’s US business.
-Congress later passed legislation in 2024 threatening a nationwide ban unless the app was sold to domestic owners.
+Congress later passed legislation in 2024 threatening a nationwide ban unless ByteDance sold the app to domestic owners.

 According to the memo, the TikTok US joint venture will assume responsibility for protecting US user data, securing TikTok’s recommendation algorithm, content moderation, and software assurance.